mastodon/blog/content/posts/2024-09-30-Mastodon-4.3/index.md

 Also, if a moderator decision targets your account specifically, you will now receive an in-app notification so you can’t miss it.

 We’re also bringing two new major features to help people deal with unwanted attention.
-Notification grouping has finally arrived to Mastodon, allowing you to make sense of your notifications even if your posts are going viral.
+Notification grouping has arrived in Mastodon, allowing you to make sense of your notifications even if your posts are going viral.
 Instead of inundating your screen with hundreds of individual notifications for the same post, you’ll see a summary of how many people boosted or favourited it.

 <video src="filtering.mp4" autoplay playsinline muted loop class="rounded-md shadow-lg"></video>